SRGSSR/srgletterbox-apple/docs/README.md

 1. Update the [Makefile](../Makefile) `CONFIGURATION_COMMIT_SHA1` variable to point at the configuration commit to use.
 1. Push all commits when you are ready.

+## Migration between major versions

+For more information about migrating between major Letterbox versions, please check the corresponding release notes as well as our [migration guides](https://github.com/SRGSSR/srgletterbox-apple/wiki/Migration-guides).

 ## Known issues

 Control center and lock screen integrations are not working reliably in the iOS simulator.
 This is a known simulator-only limitation, everything works fine on a device.